Jollycistaken/GDPS-Patcher/README.md

 Patchs your gdps
 ## Usage

-Open the gdps exe and just follow the instructions
+Open the patcher exe and just follow the instructions

 if you are doing it for android then you can use the libcocos2dcpp.so file on the patcher instead of a exe